 Most of Michael Almereyda’s films are updatings of old stories – Nadja (1994) was a modernisation of Dracula’s Daughter (1936), The Eternal/Trance (1998) was a striking revision of the mummy film.
 Almereyda has called this a millennial Hamlet.
 It is without a doubt is a postmodern Hamlet, one where Hamlet’s cries of confusion are echoed at every turn by the recorded image.
 Thus Hamlet makes camcorder videos of his own speeches and replays them throughout; his “To be or not to be” speech is prefigured by the philosophising of a Buddhist monk on tv, while the actual speech takes place, with heavy-handed symbolism, in the Action section of a Blockbuster videostore.
 The trap Hamlet lays to prove Claudius’s guilt is not a play but a film composed of sampled video images.
 It is a Hamlet that has been reconstructed as an fable of postmodern identity crisis – one where a media-saturated world comes to echo, mirror and amplify the crises of indecision that run through the central character’s head only to ultimately abandon him under its oblique eye.

 Michael Almereyda subsequently went on to make the strange and baffling Happy Here and Now (2002) about the search for a woman who has gone missing on the internet.
-For the next decade, Almereyda’s work has consisted of a handful of documentaries, before returning to fiction with another modernised Shakespeare adaptation Cymbeline (2014), the acclaimed Experimenter: The Story of Stanley Milgrim (2015), his best film to date, and the sf film Marjorie Prime (2017) set in a future where people recreate holograms of their departed loved ones.
+For the next decade, Almereyda’s work has consisted of a handful of documentaries, before returning to fiction with another modernised Shakespeare adaptation Cymbeline (2014), the acclaimed Experimenter: The Story of Stanley Milgrim (2015), his best film to date, the sf film Marjorie Prime (2017) set in a future where people recreate holograms of their departed loved ones, and the biopic Tesla (2020).